Iodine: Iodine oxides and oxoacids

-They are thermodymically and kinetically powerful oxidising agents, quickly oxidising Mn^{2+} to MnO_{4}^{−}, and cleaving glycols, α-diketones, α-ketols, α-aminoalcohols, and α-diamines.
+They are thermodymically and kinetically powerful oxidising agents, quickly oxidising Mn(2+) to link=permanganate|MnO_{4}-, and cleaving glycols, α-diketones, α-ketols, α-aminoalcohols, and α-diamines.
 Orthoperiodate especially stabilises high oxidation states among metals because of its very high negative charge of −5.
-Orthoperiodic acid, H_{5}IO_{6}, is stable, and dehydrates at 100 °C in a vacuum to Metaperiodic acid, HIO_{4}.
-Attempting to go further does not result in the nonexistent iodine heptoxide (I_{2}O_{7}), but rather iodine pentoxide and oxygen.
-Periodic acid may be protonated by sulfuric acid to give the I(OH)_{6}^{+} cation, isoelectronic to Te(OH)_{6} and Sb(OH)_{6}^{−}, and giving salts with bisulfate and sulfate.
+Orthoperiodic acid, H5IO6, is stable, and dehydrates at 100 °C in a vacuum to Metaperiodic acid, HIO4.
+Attempting to go further does not result in the nonexistent iodine heptoxide (I2O7), but rather iodine pentoxide and oxygen.
+Periodic acid may be protonated by sulfuric acid to give the I(OH)_{6}+ cation, isoelectronic to Te(OH)6 and Sb(OH)_{6}-, and giving salts with bisulfate and sulfate.